 FRASER, Mich. – The Metro Jets entered the record books Sunday afternoon after a 5-1 win over the Pittsburgh Vengeance at Fraser Hockeyland.

-With the win, the Jets’ record moves to 35-0-0 on the year – a new record for consecutive wins at any level of junior hockey.
+With the win, the Jets’ record moves to 35-0-0 on the year – a new USA Hockey Tier III record for consecutive wins.

 “It’s definitely special,” said Jets coach-GM Justin Quenneville.
 “For anyone who’s donned a Jets jersey and been a part of this organization, it obviously speaks volumes.
 Everyone who’s been involved in this, it’s been fun, and these players, their names are etched in history.
 From the beginning of the year, I think the way they’ve approached each week and bought into the process of how we prepare, this is a reflection of them all getting together to be a part of this.

 “I’m proud of them, but we obviously have a bigger goal in mind, but we’ll enjoy this right now.”

 In the win, Hayden Winch posted a goal and two assists, while Jason Newel, Chas Distelrath, Jason Recchia and Robby Flannery added single goals.